NBKRedSpy/QM_ExtraDeployChecks/README.md

 When deploying, the confirmation window will be shown if any of the optional checks below fail.

+# Configuration

+This mod supports MCM.
+The config can be changed in the Mods menu or directly in the config file.

+The configuration file will be created on the first game run and can be found at `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph_ModConfigs\QM_ExtraDeployChecks\config.json`.

 |Name|Description|Config Key| Default|
 |--|--|--|--|
 |Empty Inventory|The game's default check.
 Checks if the merc's inventory is completely empty.|CheckEmptyInventory|true|